 The result is being able to control certain bodily functions, such as muscle relaxation, which can help reduce and relieve their migraine headaches.

 Biofeedback is now a highly recommended treatment for finding migraine

 relief without drugs.

-These all work for me.
+These all get high scores for migraine relief.
 Give one a try.

 Most people are unaware that too much salt can cause headaches.
 And by simply lessening the salt intake headaches can sometimes be prevented.
 There is good salt and bad salt too!

 sea salt has minerals still in it, while white table salt does not.

 White table salt is not recommended for migraine sufferers.

 Food allergies or sensitivities can also cause migraine headaches.
 Certain foods such as aged cheese, alcohol, monosodium glutamate (a food additive), nuts, beans, caffeine, chocolate, citrus fruits and onions can cause migraines.

 However, it’s not always easy to discover which foods are the culprits.
 One way is to keep a food diary.
 Get a small notebook, with each page representing one day.
 On each daily page make three columns.